Contents - Click a link to skip to the section you want to read

 If you prefer a DIY approach, you can easily make your own cocoa butter-based moisturizer.
 This recipe from naturallivingideas.com uses cocoa butter, shea butter, coconut oil, almond oil, and lavender essential oil to make a rich and soothing body butter.
 Apply it to dry, cracked skin to experience this natural butter’s amazing healing properties.

 This rich butter also works wonders for dry hair.
 Its nourishing fats can rejuvenate even the most damaged hair while soothing an irritated or flaky scalp.
 By gently melting the butter down and combining it with coconut oil or another deeply moisturizing oil, you can create a killer hair mask.
+(Check out my 101 guide for more info on how to use coconut for beauty)

 Check out this easy, three-ingredient hair mask that will leave your hair shiny, soft, and smelling like chocolate: